holoviz-dev/nbsite/site/doc/development.md

 :::{admonition} Advanced usage
 :class: tip

-The task is available in the following environments: `test-39`, `test-310`, `test-311`, `test-312`, and `test-core`.
-Where the first ones have the same environments except for different Python versions, and `test-core` only has a core set of dependencies.
+The task is available in the following environments: `test-39`, `test-310`, `test-311`, `test-312`, and `test-313`.
+Where they all have the same environments except for different Python versions.

 You can run the task in a specific environment with the `-e` flag.
 For example, to run the `test-unit` task in the `test-39` environment, you can run: